-^{} Assumes System goal of a 10% standard deviation.
-Based upon the market value of assets.
+\ Based upon a 10% standard deviation and the market value of assets.

 Risk Commentary

 Determination of the accrued liability, the employer contribution, and the funded percent requires the use of assumptions regarding future economic and demographic experience.
 Risk measures, as illustrated in this report, are intended to aid in the understanding of the effects of future experience differing from the assumptions used in the course of the actuarial valuation.
 Risk measures may also help with illustrating the potential volatility in actuarial measurements that results from the differences between actual experience and the actuarial assumptions.